 - (expression): Literal meaning of exemption, as a slang, it is used to informally ask for an apology.

 - Example: Oye, dispensa, I didn’t mean to hit you.

-- (expression): An informal greeting.
+- (expression): A Mexican Spanish slang term or informal greeting.

 - Example: Epa!
 How’s it going?

 - (noun): A way to refer to a guy, the Mexican version of “homeboy” in American English.

 - Example: Come have drinks with us, ese.

 - (noun): Alternative slang term to gringo, a person or thing from the United States.